xiaosonglu/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization example of a random image picked from the data set.
-It is an image shown "Ahead only" (ClassID 35):
+It is an image shown "Yield" (ClassID 13):

 ![alt text][image1]